-Serbia mining: Reservoir Minerals to decide on Lundin-Freeport sale deal on Timok copper project11.
-March 2016. / Mining
+Serbia mining: Reservoir Minerals to decide on Lundin-Freeport sale deal on Timok copper project, Mining

 Reservoir Minerals have to decide until 3 of may 2016 whether it will agree on the Lundin Mining-Freeport sale deal over Lundin takeover of Freeport share in copper gold Timok project.
 Reservoir Minerals is a joint venture partner of Freeport Timok project.